AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/ParsingDigitalInputEvents.md

 ![ParseDigitalInputState](~/workflows/ParseDigitalInputState.bonsai)
 :::

+> [!NOTE]
-> **_NOTE:_** In most situations listening to the `Event` propagated by the register is sufficient, and prefered, to keep track of the full state history of the device.
+> In most situations listening to the `Event` propagated by the register is sufficient, and prefered, to keep track of the full state history of the device.
 Alternatively, one could also switch to a "pooling"-like strategy by using a `Timer` operator that periodically asks for a `Read` from the register.